L13/vscode-projects/README.md

 * `Open All` - Open all favorites in a group at once in the current and new windows.
 Ignores `l13Projects.openInNewWindow`.
 * `Open All in New Windows` - Open all favorites in a group at once in new windows.
 Ignores `l13Projects.openInNewWindow`.
 * `Open as Workspace` - Open all favorites in a group as a single workspace.
-* `Assign to Slot` - Assign the workspace group to a slot 1 - 9 to open all with a keyboard shortcut.
+* `Assign to Slot` - Assign the workspace group to slot 1 - 9 to open all with a keyboard shortcut.
 * `Add Folders to Workspace` - Add all favorites in a group to the current workspace.
 * `Rename` - Rename a favorite group.
-* `Delete` - Delete a favorite group and all favorites in a group.
+* `Delete` - Delete a favorite group or a favorite group and all favorites in a group.

 ### Workspaces